Juggernaut9434/garynotes/marketingNow1.md

 CMO at NasCar

 #### nascar is live
-we are live and got wrapped up went back to racing on may 17th
+we are live and got wrapped up. went back to racing on may 17th
 First time to not have fans
-Had to do it with procedure in policy public is starved for live sports content
+Had to do it with procedure in policy. public is starved for live sports content

 #### Down and Dirty, how insane is it do be the first
-Gary: not the first but the fast follower
+Gary: I am not the first but the fast follower

 J: There were 68 diff schedules to come back
 And dealing with different govenors